nathandaven/traveller-gba/README.md

 **Welcome to my game!**

 ## Requirements
-- A Gameboy Advance remulator is required
+- A Gameboy Advance emulator is required
-- Visualboy Advacne is reccomend on the desktop, foudn on Windows, MacOS, and Linux distros: [https://vba-m.com](https://vba-m.com)
+- Visualboy Advance is reccomend on the desktop, foudn on Windows, MacOS, and Linux distros: [https://vba-m.com](https://vba-m.com)

 ## Objectives:
 - Multiple quests to complete across the map.